 Stelfox estimates that approximately 250 million tonnes of forest biotic carbon have been lost over the past century, which represents a net loss of roughly 32.2 percent of Alberta's forest (trees and vegetation only) carbon stocks.
 This amount represents only a portion of the total forest carbon loss; for example, it does not include the important below-ground carbon pools (e.g., soils, peatlands, wetlands).
-Based on the most recent global carbon value estimates of C\$38.60 per tonne by Sara Wilson and Mark Anielski (based on Stern, 2006) the loss of the forest carbon capital alone in Alberta during the past 100 years would equate to a \$9.6 billion loss.
+Based on the recent average carbon value (i.e. cost of avoided damages) of C\$52 per tonne reported by the IPCC,30 the loss of the forest carbon capital in Alberta alone, during the past 100 years would equate to a \$13 billion loss.